Generic Name: lomitapide (loe MI ta pide)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using lomitapide and call your doctor at once if you have signs of liver problems, such as:
+Call your doctor at once if you have signs of liver problems, such as:

-nausea, upper stomach pain;
+nausea, vomiting, upper stomach pain;

 loss of appetite;